jyaquinas/jyaquinas.github.io/_posts/2022-03-28-shell-scripting-in-linux.md

 This tells the shell interpreter what shell language you'll be using.
 If not, it will use the system default, which you can check with `echo $SHELL`.

 ### Running Shell Scripts
 Make sure you have execution permission on the sript file.
-Here's another [post]({% link _posts/2022-02-17-linux-file-permissions.md %}) on linux file permissions.
+Check out this [post]({% link _posts/2022-02-17-linux-file-permissions.md %}) for more info on linux file permissions.

 `chmod +x [filename]`